Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartcategory/getusecell/_index.md

 ---
 title: getUseCell
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartcategory/getusecell/
+url: /php-java/aspose.slides/chartcategory/getusecell/
 ---

-## getUseCell()  function
+## getUseCell()  method

  If true then AsCell property is actual.
 In other words, worksheet is used for storing category (this case supports a multi-level category).